 Job satisfaction is at an all-time low.
 Sadly it isn't because people don't want to do their work, but it's because they aren't engaged in…

-Since a study by Bain & Company in 19901 showed that "across the range of industries, increasing customer retention by as little as 5% could result in long-run profit increases between 25% and 95%", managements are trying to focus on how to tackle customer loyalty on different bases, to ensure that the customers stay with them.
-A more recent approach to this matter – opposed to the marketing strategies – is the focus on internal processes and employee engagement.
+Since a study by Bain & Company in 1990 showed that "across the range of industries, increasing customer retention by as little as 5% could result in long-run profit increases between 25% and 95%," managements have been trying to tackle customer loyalty in different ways to ensure that their customers keep coming back.
+A more recent approach to this matter – aside from the marketing strategies – is a renewed focus on employee engagement.

-And the great thing about employee engagement here is, that it does not only help to improve the individual employee's productivity, it will also increase the entire group's service quality, since they can learn from each other.
+Employee engagement only helps to improve the individual employee's productivity, it will also increase the entire group's service quality, since they can learn from each other.

-Also if you have your employees building up relationships with the customers, you can ask the customers easily for feedback, which is more effective than relying on customer feedback cards or online surveys according to Patrick M. Wheeler, Managing Director at Managing Contract Services "Information gathered from a customer at or immediately after an event is 40 % more accurate than info gathered 24 hours later.
-Response rates increase 10% to 12% simply by requesting feedback while the event is happening.”
-7
+Also if you have your employees building real relationships with your customers, you can ask the customers easily for feedback, which is more effective than relying on customer feedback cards or online surveys according to Patrick M. Wheeler, Managing Director at Managing Contract Services,